Treblle/docs/src/pages/en/dashboard/projects.md

 ## Project ID

-Each project in Treblle has it's own unique ID so you can use them to separate data across your microservices, enviroments or APIs.
+Each project in Treblle has its own unique ID so you can use them to separate data across your microservices, environments, or APIs.

 You also need the project ID for integrating with a Treblle SDK in your codebase.

-Your project ID will be underneath your project's name in the project's dashbaord.
+Your project ID will be underneath your project's name in the dashboard.

 ## Transfer project

-If you no longer wnat to be the owner of a project, you can transfer the project to a team member by heading over to the settings tab in the project dashboard and clicking on the **Transfer project** button and following the instructions to transfer the project.
+If you no longer want to be the owner of a project, you can transfer the project to a team member by heading over to the settings tab in the project dashboard and clicking on the **Transfer project** button, and following the instructions to transfer the project.

 ## Leave project